 Delays in Diagnosis

 Localised melanoma is very well treated by wide excision.
 By contrast, the outlook for patients with metastatic melanoma is poor.
 Treatment includes surgery and radiotherapy of single metastaic sites.
 Those with multiple metastases are treated with chemotherapy.
 Patients generally have disease in multiple sites and the median survival is approximately 4 months.
 Therefore early diagnosis is crucial and mistakes in diagnosing melanoma can be very serious.
 Claims may be brought for:

-- Failures to carry out adequate examination
+- Failures to carry out an adequate examination

 - Failure to advise a patient to return if a suspicious lump or mole change or grew